 - Maria (Maria.Stapert@coscrc.org) will schedule liturgists; you can find the latest schedule online at COS’s worship web page.

-- Maria will email you the printed liturgy in PDF format Wed-Fri before you lead.
+- Maria will email you the printed liturgy in PDF format Friday before you lead.

 - Arrive at least 15 minutes before the service.
-Check with Larry or Maria for any last minute instructions and then join the preacher, pray-er, and council reps in the chapel (East side of sanctuary).
+Check with Maria or the music leader for any last minute instructions and then join the preacher, pray-er, and council reps in the chapel (East side of sanctuary).

 - Sometimes the musicians will teach a song instead of a welcome, or an announcement will be made.
 (This is why you arrive early to touch base with other leaders before the service!)